fluxninja/aperture/docs/content/get-started/installation/agent/docker.md

-   values of `ETCD_ENDPOINT_HERE` and `PROMETHEUS_ADDRESS_HERE` with the actual values of etcd and Prometheus, which are also being used by the Aperture Controller you want these Agents to connect to. `CONTROLLER_ENDPOINT_HERE` should point to Aperture Controller.
+   values of `ETCD_ENDPOINT_HERE` and `PROMETHEUS_ADDRESS_HERE` with the actual values of etcd and Prometheus, which are also being used by the Aperture Controller you want these Agents to connect to. `CONTROLLER_ENDPOINT_HERE` should point to the Aperture Controller.
 If you skip it, some sub-commands `aperturectl` commands won't work.

    If you have installed the